 Dr. Bruce Leckart

-Dr. Leckart is a retired full professor of psychology who has spent the last 30 years conducting psychological evaluations in workers’ compensation and personal injury litigations.
+Dr. Leckart helps attorneys take testimony from doctors who have authored grossly inadequate reports.
+His fantasy has been to conduct those cross-examinations himself and he has always written his own reports by imagining what an effective cross-examiner would ask that would embarrass and humiliate him on the witness stand.
+He has spent the last 30 years conducting psychological evaluations in workers’ compensation and personal injury litigations.
 During that time he has performed between 5,000 and 10,000 examinations that have taught him that most psych reports contain substantially flawed diagnoses.
-For the last seven years he has been pre-occupied with helping attorneys take testimony from doctors who have authored those grossly inadequate documents.
-His fantasy has been to conduct those cross-examinations himself and he has always written his own reports by imagining what an effective cross-examiner would ask that would embarrass and humiliate him on the witness stand.
+Dr. Leckart retired from his position as a full professor of psychology.
 He is the author of Psychological Evaluation in Litigation: A Practical Guide for Attorneys and Insurance Adjusters and Up From Boredom, Down From Fear.
 In addition, he was a founder of the Assertiveness Training movement and a contributor to the best-seller When I Say No, I Feel Guilty.
 You can read or obtain a free download of his book on psychological evaluations here.

 Dr. Leckart recommends that in deciding whether or not you need an Apricot™ you try to answer three questions: